Blackboard: Quota Tips and Tricks

 • Powerpoint presentations containing multiple photos or graphics should be compressed to prevent unnecessarily large file sizes, refer to the following section for more information.

-Reduce File Size of a Picture in Microsoft Office
+Reducing the File Size of a Picture in Microsoft Office

 Linked here is the Microsoft's walk-through on Reduce the file size of a picture in Microsoft Office.